tethys-ts/tethysts/sphinx/source/usage_a.rst

 Private datasets
 ~~~~~~~~~~~~~~~~
 Some datasets are not available through the public repository.
 Accessing private datasets stored in S3 buckets requires remote connection configuration data.
-A remote configuration requires a list of dictionaries of bucket name, connection_config/public_url, and version as shown in the following example:
+A remote configuration requires a list of dictionaries of bucket name, connection_config/public_url, and system version as shown in the following example:

 .. code:: python